Enterprise (train service): Future fleet

 Both IÉ and NIR have an ambition to introduce hourly services, but it would be necessary to procure new, faster rolling stock to achieve the required improvements in frequency and speed.
 In 2005, they investigated procuring new rolling stock when seven 125 mph capable Class 222 DEMUs built for the British network became available as one of the possible options, which also included the procurement of additional 22000 Class DMUs as part of IÉ's order.
 New rolling stock would most likely be a multiple unit rather than locomotive-hauled, similar to IÉ's plans for Dublin-Cork services.

 In 2023, IÉ and NIR published a tender valued at €650 million for a fleet of 8 new battery-equipped electro-diesel multiple units, capable of making the journey between Dublin and Belfast in 2 hours or less.
 They are to be designed to allow for the removal of their diesel engines and conversion to dual-voltage operation in the future.
 It is hoped the entire fleet will be in service by 2029.
 In 2024, an announcement was made that funding totalling €165m had been secured from the PEACE PLUS programme.

 On 18 September 2025, the contract to construct the new sets was awarded to Stadler Rail.
-A court challenge from unsuccessful tenderer Construcciones y Auxiliar de Ferrocarriles has put the contract on hold and led to fears of loss of EU funding.
+A court challenge from unsuccessful tenderer Construcciones y Auxiliar de Ferrocarriles put the contract on hold and threatened the loss of EU funding, leading the court to lift the injunction and allow the contract to continue on 26 November.

+The new trains will be Ireland’s first "tri-mode" fleet, capable of running on electric, diesel, and battery power to reduce emissions.
+Delivery is expected to begin in late 2028, with the new trains replacing the current ageing fleet fully by 2030.
+Each train will feature approximately 400 seats, spacious dining areas, and step-free accessibility with six dedicated wheelchair spaces.